|Location:||Princeton - United States|

 |Closes:||9th November 2018|

 Princeton University is pleased to announce the call for applications to the Fung Global Fellows Program at the Princeton Institute for International and Regional Studies (PIIRS).
-The program will select four early-career scholars from around the world to be in residence at Princeton for an academic year and to engage in research and discussion around a common theme.
-Fellowships are awarded to scholars employed outside the United States in the equivalent of a tenure-track position who are expected to return to their positions at the conclusion of the fellowship.
-They also must have demonstrated outstanding scholarly achievement and unusual intellectual promise.
+The program will select one senior scholar from around the world to be in residence at Princeton for an academic year and to engage in research and discussion around a common theme.
+The fellowship will be awarded to a senior scholar employed outside the United States who has received their doctorate before 2009.
+They must have a faculty appointment and a record of scholarly accomplishment in the designated theme of the program.
+Senior candidates will be expected to return to his/her position after the conclusion of the fellowship.
+They also must have demonstrated outstanding scholarly achievement and exhibited unusual intellectual promise.

 During the academic year 2019-20, the Fung Global Fellows Program theme will be “Thinking Globally.”
 How people have thought about the planet has informed the institutions, norms, and policies that have pulled it together and torn it apart.
 For centuries, ideas of free trade, human rights or global governance have framed cooperation and competition, order and disorder.
 Such ideas have also spawned border-crossing movements, from campaigns to end slavery to commitments to reduce carbon emissions.
 In turn, global thinking and action have often reinforced commitments to national ideas and efforts to curb global exchange.
 The goal of this research theme is to explore how ideas framed the understanding of interests and the making of institutions that have yielded commonness and conflict across and within borders.
 We also want to understand how these ideas and practices came into being through scientific networks, foundations, and think tanks.
 The Program will also examine rival world ideas that have challenged prevailing orthodoxies.
 Nowadays, with cooperative norms under challenge, global institutions under stress, and a century of guiding ideas about global convergence in doubt, we want to take a broad look at where these ideas came from, their effects, and the prospects for intellectual renewal or rethinking.
 The goal of the 2019-20 Fung Global Fellows cohort will be to explore the ways people learned to rely on or to reject strangers far away, as well as to imagine how global relationships came to be and could be different.
 We welcome applicants from all disciplinary and inter-disciplinary fields from the sciences to the humanities whose work addresses this set of themes in any historical period or world region.

 Applications are due by November 9, 2018 (11:59 p.m.
 EST).
-To be eligible, applicants must have received their Ph.D. or equivalent no earlier than September 1, 2009.
 Fellowships will be awarded on the strength of a candidate's proposed research project, the relationship of the project to the program theme, the candidate's scholarly record and ability to contribute to the intellectual life of the program.
 For more information on eligibility requirements and the Fung Global Fellows Program see http://piirs.princeton.edu/funggfp/.

 Princeton University is an Equal Opportunity/Affirmative Action Employer and all qualified applicants will receive consideration for employment without regard to age, race, color, religion, sex, sexual orientation, gender identity or expression, national origin, disability status, protected veteran status, or any other characteristic protected by law.